suminwei2772/STAT545/hw01/README.md

-# STAT5 545 hw01
+# STAT5 545 homework 1

-## Folder contains response to hw01: Exploratin of the gapminder dataset.
+## Folder contains responses to hw01: Exploration of the gapminder dataset.

 Files